 If you’re headed to Chicago for business and happen to have some free time between work and meetings, the Windy City isn’t short on things to do in a limited amount of time.
 Have a look for yourself at our seven things to do in Chicago in under two hours.

-Spending the day eating hotdogs at Wrigley Field, or being mesmerized for hours at the world-famous Shedd Aquarium are both great options for how to spend time in Chicago.
-Unfortunately, not all of us have all the extra free time in the world.
-Especially during business trips, it’s hard to find the time to see a city the way we wish we could.
-See if one of the suggestions below sounds like something you would want to make time for.
+Spending the day eating hotdogs at Wrigley Field, or being mesmerized for hours at the world-famous Shedd Aquarium are both great options for how to spend some time in Chicago.
+Unfortunately, not all of us have a large amount of extra free time.
+Here are a few things to do in the Windy City you can sneak in between meetings.

-Take the steps down from North Michigan Avenue to the new Chicago Riverwalk, which runs along the south bank from Lake Michigan to Lake Street.
-The McCormick Bridgehouse and Chicago River Museum offer a glimpse of the city’s river history, if there’s time to stop by either.
-Otherwise, the Centennial Fountain shoots its arc of water across the river on the hour and that’s worth timing out.
-Six cafes line the walk, offering eye-level peeks at busy river traffic.
+Take the steps down from North Michigan Avenue to the Chicago Riverwalk, which runs along the south bank from Lake Michigan to Lake Street.
+The McCormick Bridgehouse and Chicago River Museum offer a glimpse of the city’s river history if there’s time to stop by either.
+Otherwise, the Centennial Fountain shoots its arc of water across the river on the hour, so that’s worth timing out.
+Cafes line the walk, offering eye-level peeks at busy river traffic.

 For history buffs and also for a more sober moment, Chicago has a Vietnam Veterans Memorial on the Riverwalk.
 Here, you will find a black granite slab bearing the names of those killed.

-For a quick tour of highlights, hop on one of the free 45-minute tours, located just one block east of the Magnificent Mile.
+For a quick tour of highlights at the Museum of Contemporary Art Chicago, hop on one of the free 45-minute tours, located just one block east of the Magnificent Mile.
 The docent-led tours often focus on the current exhibition as well as pieces from the standing collection.
-The tours vary depending on days, times and docents.
-There is an admission price to enter the museum which houses a permanent collection of more than 2,500 objects of visual art from 1945 to the present.
+The tours vary depending on days, times, and docents.
+There is an admission price to enter the museum which houses a permanent collection of more than 2500 objects of visual art from 1945 to the present.
 The museum is closed on Mondays and has free admission on Tuesdays, plus free jazz concerts on Tuesday evenings through early fall.

 Jutting into Lake Michigan, Promontory Point is a 12-acre oasis where visitors can spend some time in peace and quiet.
 Located within Hyde Park, a path winds around the 1930s photogenic field house, which was built of Wisconsin Lannon stone.
 The neighborhood is also home to the University of Chicago and the Obama family.
 The park is free to visitors and once inside, you can spend time exploring the 70-year old grounds.
 Take in views of sailboats, the city skyline, waves crashing against the seawall and fitness fanatics cycling or running on the lakefront path.
 The easiest way to get there is to take the 55th Street underpass 6 miles south of the Loop and head east of Lake Shore Drive.
 Parking is free.

 You can’t come to Chicago and not eat a real Chicago hot dog!
-(Unless you’re a vegetarian/vegan, and if that’s the case, you might want to skip to our next suggestion.)
-There was once a time when Chicagoans would line up to eat at Hot Doug’s.
-It shut down years ago, but the owner, Doug Sohn, left a worthy heir to his encased meat throne.
-Located in Uptown, Hot “G” Dog is run by a group of cooks who formerly prepared the orders at Hot Doug’s.
-Serving a menu similar to the one offered at the old Avondale stand, you’ll find great Chicago dogs.
-Look forward to sausages made with alligator or goat meat and duck fat fries on the weekends—arrive with an appetite.
+(Unless you’re a vegetarian/vegan, and if that’s the case, you might want to skip to this suggestion.)
+Ask anyone a few years ago where to get the best hot dog in town, and they would invariably tell you Hot Doug’s.
+Unfortunately, the owner Doug Sohn decided to shut it down a few years ago, but the tradition lives on at Hot “G” Dog in Uptown, which is run by a group of former cooks from Hot Doug’s.
+The menu is similar to the one offered at the old Avondale stand — look forward to alligator or goat meat sausages and duck fat fries on the weekends.

 Sometimes what we need during our downtime is to do some fitness.
 Working out can help relieve stress and clear your mind, especially when you are working out alongside a gorgeous lake.
 The Lakefront Trail runs from the North Side of Chicago to 71st Street on the South Side.
 The Lakefront Trail provides an 18-mile path along the coast of Lake Michigan that connects neighborhoods throughout the city.
 Once you’re on the path, you’ll typically find bicyclists zooming by, joggers pounding the pavement and pedestrians out for a leisurely stroll.
 No matter which way you decide to enjoy the Lakefront Trail, make sure to make time to enjoy the epic Chicago skyline.